 Apple cider Vinegar in it’s raw and unpasteurised form has a number of health benefits for dogs, cats, horses and many other animals.

 Apple Cider Vinegar, other wise known as ACV, is acidic it helps balance out pH levels and has antibacterial properties.
 ACV not only contains iron, potassium and magnesium but other essential vitamins and minerals.

-The 'Mother of Vinegar' is a substance composed of a form of cellulose and acetic acid bacteria that develops during fermentation of the vinegar.
-It also contains friendly bacteria as well as other healthy nutrients.
-The Mother contains most of the important minerals, vitamins and amino acids that are released or created during the fermentation process.
+The ‘Mother of Vinegar’ is a substance composed of a form of cellulose and acetic acid bacteria that develops during fermentation of the vinegar.
+It also contains friendly bacteria as well as other healthy minerals/nutrients.

 “Commercially” produced vinegar, even one’s supplied by various ‘Health Shops,’ more often than not, has the Mother removed to make a clear, shiny and consistent product that basically looks pleasing to the eye whilst on the supermarket shelf.